thegreenhouseio/www.thegreenhouse.io/README.md

 - `yarn release` - deploys a build to S3

 ## Release Management
-The project is hosted in [AWS]() and is setup to deploys continously on every merge to master in GitHub by running _running.js_.
+The project is hosted in [AWS](https://aws.amazon.com/) and is setup to deploy continously on every merge to master in GitHub by running _running.js_.
 1. Jenkins build and deploys to an S3 bucket
 1. Cloudfront fronts this S3 bucket
 1. Route53 has a `CNAME` entry mapping _www.thegreenhouse.io_ to the Cloudfront distrubution